 Explore Zagreb’s rich heritage and vibrant culture with a guided wine and food tour.
 Taste local wines and culinary icons.

-- The Well of Life - The meeting point is located in one of Zagreb’s most stunning squares.
+- The Well of Life - The meeting point is located in one of Zagreb’s most beautiful squares.
 This area is harmonious and rich with significant monuments, buildings, and architectural achievements from various eras and styles.
-Our tour symbolically begins with the sculpture Well of Life (1905), an Art Nouveau masterpiece by the renowned Croatian…
+Our tour symbolically begins with the sculpture “Well of Life” (1905), an Art Nouveau masterpiece by the renowned Croatian…

-- The Well of Life - The meeting point is located in one of Zagreb’s most stunning squares.
+- The Well of Life - The meeting point is located in one of Zagreb’s most beautiful squares.
 This area is harmonious and rich with significant monuments, buildings, and architectural achievements from various eras and styles.
-Our tour symbolically begins with the sculpture Well of Life (1905), an Art Nouveau masterpiece by the renowned Croatian sculptor Ivan Meštrović.
-The sculpture symbolizes the cycle of life and humanity’s eternal quest for joy.
+Our tour symbolically begins with the sculpture “Well of Life” (1905), an Art Nouveau masterpiece by the renowned Croatian sculptor Ivan Meštrović.
+The sculpture symbolizes the circle of life and humanity’s eternal quest for joy.

 - Porta di Pietra (Kamenita Vrata) - The eastern gate to medieval Gradec Town is the only preserved entrance to the medieval town and now serves as a revered Roman Catholic shrine.
 According to legend, a great fire in 1731 destroyed every part of the wooden gate except for the painting of the Virgin Mary and Child Jesus.
 Some believe the painting possesses miraculous powers and regularly come to pray, light candles, and leave flowers.
-Square stone slabs are engraved with thanks and praise to the Virgin Mary.
+Square stone slabs are carved with thanks and praise to the Virgin Mary.

-- Cathedral of Zagreb - The Zagreb Cathedral is the largest church in Croatia and one of the most valuable monuments of Croatian cultural heritage dating from the 12th century.
+- Cathedral of Zagreb - The Zagreb Cathedral is Croatia’s largest church and one of the most valuable monuments of Croatian cultural heritage, dating from the 12th century.
 It is also the most monumental Gothic sacral building southeast of the Alps.
 Its current appearance is the result of 19th-century renovation.
 It is currently undergoing extensive renovation and is not open to the public.
 However, its beautiful facade and towers captivate the imagination with their details and slender lines.
 The cathedral was the center of the episcopal Kaptol, a medieval town full of monasteries and churches surrounded by parks and fish ponds.

 - Ban Josip Jelacic Square - This bustling square is the true heart of Zagreb.
 Some call it the biggest stage in Croatia, while others consider it the largest tram station.
 Like every main city square, it’s the central place where people gather for celebrations, protests, and concerts.
 It’s often the starting point for exploring the city’s secrets.
 The focal point of the square is the imposing statue of Viceroy Josip Jelačić, one of the most significant historical figures of this part of Europe.
 He was the man who abolished serfdom and called the first democratic elections in Croatia in the mid-19th century.

-- Johann Franck - After a day of excitement and discovery, relax with lunch at a renowned local restaurant.
+- Johann Franck - After a day of excitement and discovery, unwind with lunch at a renowned local restaurant.
 A unique culinary offering has been prepared where you can discover the flavors of truly local cuisine.
 Sample a selection of carefully chosen wines from four principal wine regions of Croatia during a professionally guided wine tasting.
 Explore the rich history and culture of winemaking in Croatia, its unique geography, indigenous grape varieties, and famous winemakers.

 - Zrinjevac - After refreshment, the tour slowly comes to an end by relaxing in some of the city’s most representative areas.
 These parks are beautiful monuments of urbanism, surrounded by some of the most important cultural and political institutions.
 The parks embody the idea of an “ideal city of the 19th century.”
-Naturally, they are filled with attractive landscape design elements and statues of deserving historical figures.
+Naturally, they are full of attractive landscape design elements and statues of deserving historical figures.
 In the shade under the treetops, you can enjoy the harmony of horticulture and architecture, listen to a concert, or attend numerous events organized there.

 - Funicular ticket